jradavenport/jradavenport.github.io/astr511wi23.md

 ## Assignments
+Homeworks for this course are all project based.
+Group work is encouraged.
+My grading philosophy is: no points are awarded for right answers, only for critical thinking.

 - [Homework 1]({{ site.url }}/astr511src2023/hw1_astr511.pdf), due Jan 13
 	- **AAS Scavenger Hunt**
 - [Homework 2]({{ site.url }}/astr511src2023/hw2_astr511.pdf), due Feb 07